RounakTaneja/TimeSeriesPrediction/README.md

 # RoadDataset-TimeSeriesPrediction

-This repository helps in performing time series prediction on Road Dataset of nearly 25Kms
+With the use of this repository, time series predictions may be made on a road data set of around 25 kilometres.

-## Objective-
+## Objective

 To perform predictions of Parameter 9-13 from the given dataset for every Section.

-### Methodology Used-
+### Methodology Used

-Transformed the Data into Train and Test Dataset, by extracting 10th year data for para 9-13 for every section.
+Used the dataset to transform it into Training and Testing dataset by extracting 10th year data for para 9-13 of all sections.
+Predicted the values by applying Extra Regressor Model.
-Applied Extra Regressor Model to implent random forest and predicted the values